Sudheesh2609/DENT-Protocol/docs/implementation-guides/EV_Charging/Generic-EV_Charging-Application-Worlflow.md

 ### Step 3: User selects EV Charger
 Selects the EV provider which satisfies his requirements.
 In thi stage user may select additional features such as:
-i.
-User can block/reserve the charger for a certain time slot ii.
-If the user is a fleet driver he will just comes and connects the charger whenever the charger is ready to use iii.
-User can select the charger type he wants to use such as A.C. or D.C. iv.
-User selects the vehicle type of his electrical vehicle (2-wheeler/3-wheeler/4-wheeler)
+[i] User can block/reserve the charger for a certain time slot [ii] If the user is a fleet driver he will just comes and connects the charger whenever the charger is ready to use [iii] User can select the charger type he wants to use such as A.C. or D.C.
-v.
-User can select the start time and end time of the charging - (While in the case of reservation done by user)
+[iv] User selects the vehicle type of his electrical vehicle (2-wheeler/3-wheeler/4-wheeler) [v] User can select the start time and end time of the charging - (While in the case of reservation done by user)

 ### Step 4: Provider sends quoted price
 The provider will receive the order based on the user requirements.